utkcm/eestec_event/README.md

   # What will be committed?

-  - Everyone should share his/her own topics list which will be covered in the training.
+    * Everyone should share his/her own topics list which will be covered in the training.
+    * Everyone should share his/her classroom activities if it is possible.

   # Tips for creating topic lists